hypertexthero/htmlformtofile/README.md

 To use it yourself:

-1. Download and save [index.html]() to your desktop or any location on your computer.
+1. Download and save [index.html](https://raw.githubusercontent.com/hypertexthero/htmlformtofile/master/index.html) to your desktop or any location on your computer.
 2. If you like, edit the file to add your own front matter fields.
-This involves modifying the JavaScript and HTML code to add your own front matter fields.
-Comments indicating these fields are present in the file.
+This involves modifying the JavaScript and HTML code and comments indicating these fields are present in the file.
-3. Open index.html locally with your web browser, fill in the form fields and click **Save To File**.
-You can also put the folder on your web server so you can access the tool from any computer.
+3. Open `index.html` locally with your web browser, fill in the form fields and click **Save To File**.
+You can also put the file on your web server so you can access it from any computer.

 I have tested the script on Firefox on Mac OS.